 Perform anesthesia of the recipient rat by also using isoflurane inhalation (induction at 5% and maintenance at 1.5-2% with an O2 flow of 1 L/min).
 Inject 5 mg of Carprofen subcutaneously per kg of bodyweight for perioperative analgesia.

-Remove the abdominal fur, sterilize the skin, apply eye lubricant and fix the limbs analogously to the donor preparation.
+Apply eye lubricant, remove the abdominal fur, fix the limbs and sterilize the skin analogously to the donor preparation.
 For optimal postoperative outcome, perform the operation on a heating mat to prevent intraoperative hypothermia.

 After longitudinal incision of the skin, apply a local anesthetic, such as lidocaine (0.2%), on the abdominal fascia.
 Open the abdominal cavity by median laparotomy and insert retractors.